KleoHasani/AutomationScripts/README.md

 ## Description

-A collection of automation scripts for multiple systems.
+A collection of automation scripts ⚙ for multiple systems 💻.

 ## Licensing